Words: Boothy | Images: Chappo

 I know it’s not just about fun; you’d expect a lot better reliability from an uber-modern bike, and there is always the question of what the neighbours will say when you wheel a gleaming new toy out of your garage.
 And anyway the extra cost isn’t the only price you pay for all the added electronic wizardry – you have to take the faff factor into account; it can be a real pain in the arse, setting up the systems to your riding preference, every time you swing a leg over the bloody thing.

 It really is horses for courses.
-If money was no object then me and Frodo would both agree; we’d definitely go for the new Trip’, but if you are on a budget and the best you can afford is something from 20 years ago, provided you do your homework and get something that has been properly looked after, we don’t think you’ll be disappointed.Enjoy more Fast Bikes reading in the four-weekly magazine.
+If money was no object then me and Frodo would both agree; we’d definitely go for the new Trip’, but if you are on a budget and the best you can afford is something from 20 years ago, provided you do your homework and get something that has been properly looked after, we don’t think you’ll be disappointed.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.